What “Informed Pay” means

 - insurance estimated at $300/year (1099 only),

-- supplies and job expenses estimated at $400/year for 1099s above SLP W2 role norms, minus the value of write-offs (1099 only),
+- supplies and job expenses for 1099s estimated at $400/year above SLP W2 role norms, minus the value of write-offs (1099 only),

 We then take these numbers along with your estimated paid work hours and the hourly or annual rate in your contract, to include the value of benefits, cost of self-employment tax, and cost of expenses unique to contract type (1099).
 All of these are accounted for so that these job types can be directly compared.